 If a business is co-owned with someone outside the family, the family must document the share of the business it owns.
 If the family's share of the income is lower than its share of ownership, the family must document the reasons for the difference.

 6-I.G.
-ASSETS [24 CFR 5.609(b)(3) and 24 CFR 5.603(b)]
+STUDENT FINANCIAL ASSISTANCE [24 CFR 5.609(b)(9)]